 A surety bond must be in place from the time of the initial permit effective May 2016, up to plugging of the well and does not have the option to be canceled.
 The premium will renew on the bond on an annual basis for the life of the well.
 If the well was in existence prior to May 2016 and has new ownership after this date, a new bond is required to fulfill the permit/assignment conditions.
 Failure to maintain a bond will result in a claim by the Commission.

 The bond also ensures the plugging and surface restoration of the well.
 When the well is plugged and the land is restored, it must pass inspection in order for the Commission to release the bond.
 Upon the release, the premium for the bond is no longer required.

 Instead of a surety bond, another form of financial assurance may be accepted by the Commission.
 Acceptable forms of security includes cash or a letter of credit equal to the required bond amount.

 A performance surety bond is required based on the number of wells for any well sold, transferred, drilled or permitted after May 2016.
-An individual bond is required for up to 3 single well.
-A blanket bond is required for four or more wells.-Individual Bond: A $25,000 surety bond is required for wells less than a depth of 3,000 feet.
+An individual bond is required for up to 3 single wells.
+A blanket bond is required for four or more wells.-Individual Bond: A $10,000 individual bond is required for wells less than a depth of 3,000 feet.
 A $20,000 individual bond is required for wells equal to or more than 3,000 feet in depth.